 This tour presents a variety of superb gardens from all periods of Japanese history, from the aristocratic ‘paradise’-style temple gardens and the enigmatic Zen Buddhist rock gardens of Kyoto, to the borrowed castle scenery at Hikone and the tea gardens of Kanazawa, to the amalgamation of all these various styles in the imposing gardens of the samurai elite in Tokyo.
 It offers an insight into the symbolism incorporated into the various styles and the opportunity to appreciate the relationship of gardens to the Japanese way of life.

 Tokyo.
 The tour begins in Tokyo with lunch in the hotel (flights from London are not included.
-Your room is available from 2.00pm on 8th May or 6th November – see Practicalities).
+Your room is available from 2.00pm on 6th November – see Practicalities).
 In the afternoon, visit the Imperial Palace (formerly Edo Castle), and the reconstructed East Palace Garden.
 First of two nights in Tokyo.

 Kyoto.
 Bullet train to Kyoto (luggage by road).
 In the afternoon, visit the 14th-century Tenryu-ji, a Zen Buddhist temple and its panoramic pond garden with a ‘dragon-gate’ waterfall.
 First of five nights in Kyoto.